iadii/chatbot/readme.md

 ## ⚙ Configuration

-If your chatbot uses API keys (e.g., Groq, OpenAI, etc.), create a `.env` file in the project root:
+If your chatbot uses API keys (e.g., Groq, OpenAI, etc.), create a `secrets.toml` file in the .streamlit folder:

 ```
 API_KEY=your_api_key_here